 Hybrid funds balance risk and return.
 Stocks will earn better returns, and debt will offer stable, lower-risk returns.
 Investors can balance debt and equity.
 An aggressive balanced fund invests 75% in equities and 25% in debt.

 Balanced funds are diversified since they hold stock and debt.
 Mutual fund debt helps preserve share values.
 In case of a market crash.
 Balanced funds suffer during inflation.
-Hybrid fund managers must sell shares to maintain the required equity-debt ratio.
+Fund managers must sell shares to maintain the required equity-debt ratio.

 Some hybrid funds outperformed equity funds.
-In recent years, hybrid funds outperformed large cap funds.
+In recent years, This funds outperformed large cap funds.
 In a turbulent market, this is crucial.

 Lower Expense Ratio

 Index funds are funds that invest in products that represent a specific index on an exchange in order to match the index's movement and returns, such as purchasing BSE Sensex shares.